What needs planning permission?

 - current planning policies and land allocations can be found in the Local Development Plan

-- an online version of the Local Development Plan is available on the council FindIt mapping system
+- an online version of the Local Development Plan is available on our FindIt mapping system

 - information and advice on particular themes and certain types of development can be found within our adopted Planning Guidance